Mukela12/BudgetBoss/README.md

 But that's not all - BudgetBoss also automatically budgets your received money to fit your food and other expenses, helping you stay on track and avoid overspending.
 Plus, with the integration of the Wise API, you can access currency conversion and money transfer services at the touch of a button.

 With strong security measures in place, you can trust BudgetBoss to protect your financial data.
 Say goodbye to financial stress and hello to financial freedom with BudgetBoss.
-Download now and start taking control of your finances today!